blocksense-network/noir/README.md

 ## What is formal verification?

-With unit tests, software can be verified according to a number of specific and hand-mande inputs.
+With unit tests, software can be verified according to a number of specific and hand-made inputs.
 On the other hand, formal verification is able to mathematically ensure that all possible scenarios are accounted for, thus covering more possibilities than hand-made test normally would and eliminating entire categories of bugs.

 ## Why we use Verus as a back-end